drew-hart/summit-style-guide/summit-lua-patterns.md

 ```

 ## Error Handling: Datasore
-Datastore is the no-SQL database provided with any Summit Account.
-When applications use Datastore to gather dat, they shoudl ensure that the table exists, the key exists and the value is the one expected for the specific application's needs.
+Datastore is the key-value database provided with any Summit Account.
+When applications use Datastore to gather data, they should ensure that the table exists, the key exists and the value is the one expected for the specific application's needs.
 If either the table, key or value are not existent or incorrect then the application should include logic that prevents the application from breaking.
-The applicaiton shoudl etierh include a default option if the data is absent or incorrect.
-Or, the application should exit gracefully and log information
+The applicaiton should either include a default option if the data is absent or incorrect, or the application should exit gracefully and log information.

 ### Handling Tables Example: